bluhm/lockfish/README.md

 ![Logo](https://raw.githubusercontent.com/qutorial/lockfish/master/lockfish.svg.png)

-# Python Syntactic Analysis Framework for C based on clang
+# Lockfish is a library for simple syntactic analysis of C programs in Python

+It is based on clang.

-clan Python libdrary enables C parsing and syntactic analysis through tree traversal based on clang.
+Lockfish enables C parsing and syntactic analysis through tree traversal based on clang python bindings.

-Additionally we solve here problems in OpenBSD kernel building caller graph and detecting absent locks which have to be taken.
+Additionally we solve here locking problems in OpenBSD kernel by building caller graph and detecting the absent locks which have to be taken.
+You can use lockfish independently from OpenBSD completely.

+Now we can build caller graphs, and call-stacks, search pointers to functions, perform simple syntactic requests to the abstract syntax tree.
+All of it is based on lazy collections.

 # Install